drobb2020/excession-management-portal/README.md

 <!-- ![img](./images/logo.png) -->
 <img src="./images/logo.png" alt="logo" width="300"/>

 This is my portal webpage to connect to all my servers and services in my lab.
-Most of these are for work related applications and are located behind a firewall on a private ip network.
+Most of these are for work related applications and are located behind a firewall on a private network.

 <!-- ![portal](./images/screenshot2023.png) -->
 <img src="./images/screenshot2023-01.png" alt="screenshot" width="650" />